Portakallı Zeytinyağlı Kereviz

 Sweat the aromatics.

-Heat half the olive oil in a wide, heavy-bottomed pot over medium-low heat.
-Add the diced onion and a pinch of salt, and sauté until translucent.
-Toss in the sliced carrots and cook for 3 more minutes until they bleed a little orange into the oil.
+Heat half of the olive oil in a wide, heavy-bottomed Dutch oven over medium-low heat, cooking the onions with a pinch of salt for 5 to 7 minutes until translucent, then add the carrots for another 3 minutes until they bleed their bright orange hue into the oil.

 - 03